 This is a great hairstyle for long hair that has big, natural waves.
 "Having an oval face is great for big hair, so don't be afraid to go for it!" exclaims Annagid "Kee" Taylor, celebrity hairstylist and founder of Shear Genius Collection hair products.
 "Volume and length will both complement your overall features and help create overall balance."

 To achieve a successful side-swept bang, the parting should be above your pupil.
 This will allow gravity to keep the sweeping motion in place while also exposing the forehead to lift the eyebrow, eye, and cheekbone.

-Donning thin or fine hair?
+Donning thinner or fine hair?
 You'll likely find it best to keep your cut on the shorter side.
-Pop in a few long layers for body and texture, and sweep the bangs to the side to accentuate the jawline.
+Pop in a few long layers for body and sweep the bangs to the side to accentuate the jawline.
 A texture spray—like Sexy Hair Surfer Girl Dry Texturizing Spray ($10) will add the thickness your hair craves.